osate/osate2/core/org.osate.help/markdown/OSATEUserGuide.md

 ### Package Names

 A package name is a sequence of AADL identifiers separated by double colons `::`.
-As with Java package names, sequence of identifiers provides nesting.
+As with Java package names, the sequence of identifiers provides nesting.

 > **Example**
 >